GeneralBots/botbook/src/07-gbapp/architecture.md

 # Architecture Overview

-BotServer follows a modular architecture designed for scalability, maintainability, and extensibility.
+botserver follows a modular architecture designed for scalability, maintainability, and extensibility.
 Each module handles specific responsibilities and communicates through well-defined interfaces.
 This chapter provides a comprehensive tour of the system architecture and how components work together.

 ## Core Architecture